 From 16 to 17 November 2023, and with Workshops on 15th and 18th, Continuous Lifecycle and ContainerConf will be held again in Mannheim.
 The conference is aimed at developers, software architects, DevOps, administrators, project managers and IT strategists.

 Continuous Lifecycle will provide them a complete look on all aspects of the software lifecycle, focussing on processes and tools for Continuous Delivery and DevOps – including DevSecOps and GitOps.

 ContainerConf will provide them with the basics and essential aspects of the popular container technologies and familiarize them with the most important processes and tools for delivering high-quality software based on containers, Kubernetes and their increasingly larger ecosystem.

-As the topics of both conferences are constantly merging together we will issue a combined Call for Propsals this year.
+As the topics of both conferences are constantly merging together we will issue a combined Call for Proposals this year.

-Until 7th of June the program comittee of Continuous Lifecycle and ContainerConf is looking for proposals for talks (45 or 75 minutes) and all-day workshops (6 to 7 hours).
+of Continuous Lifecycle and ContainerConf is looking for proposals for talks (40 minutes) and all-day workshops (6 to 7 hours).
 The following list gives you some pointers for suitable topics.
 You are, of course, free to suggest topics that go beyond these.

 The following list is intended as a guide only.

 - Automated Development with CI/CD